 The fieldstation is managed by the fieldstation committee.
-The fieldstation committee chairman position is appointed by the PSC board of directors.
-Contact information for the fieldstation committee is available on the PSC web site and on the PSC Lutz Fieldstation website.
+The fieldstation committee chairman is appointed by the PSC board of directors.
+The current (as of 2018) chairman is John Harman.
+Contact John for any information about the fieldstation.

 The combination for the electric box, the trailer, and the shed is available from the fieldstation committee chairman or any fieldstation committee member.
 The same combination opens all three locks.